 Annual traditions can be painful if you’re mourning a lost friend or family member.
 “Perhaps you just can’t face Christmas morning without your mother, or maybe watching It’s a Wonderful Life without your spouse feels weird,” says Dr. Young.
 “Times of grief are a good time to re-evaluate your traditions.
 Replace the painful ones with new traditions, since this can keep your mind off of your grief.
 But don’t negate the value of indulging in a few old favorites, especially if they help the holidays feel like something worth celebrating.

 Winter is a time when the body also needs a little extra TLC.
 And I’m not just talking about trying to ward off the usual colds, chills and flu.

-Other data show we have increased risk of slip and fall, and of fender benders, every winter.
-More reasons to slow down and listen to the body’s cues.
+Other data show we have an increased risk of slipping and falling, and of getting into fender benders, every winter — more reasons to slow down and listen to the body’s cues.